 Molasses Once Flooded the Streets of This New England City

-It's always interesting to read more about the history of where we live.
-Often times, we learn of fascinating stories, people, and events that we had no idea existed.
+It's always interesting to learn about the history of where we live.
+Often times, we hear of fascinating stories, people, and events we had no idea existed.
 As one of the oldest parts of the country, New England is filled with centuries of history and folklore.
-But have you heard of the sticky situation that fell on Bostonians when they were faced with the Great Molasses Flood?
+But have you heard of the sticky situation that fell on Bostonians when faced with the Great Molasses Flood?

 What was the Great Molasses Flood?